-The core technological studies can be understood with the help of potential of applied mathematics.
-This course is an extension of Basic Mathematics of first semester which is designed for its applications in engineering and technology using the techniques of calculus, differentiation, integration, differential equations and in particular complex numbers and Laplace transform.
+This course is an extension of Basic Mathematics of first semester namely Applied Mathematics which is designed for its applications in engineering and technology using the techniques of calculus, differentiation, integration, differential equations and in particular numerical integration.
 Derivatives are useful to find slope of the curve, maxima and minima of the function, radius of curvature.
 Integral calculus helps in finding the area.
-In analog to digital converter and modulation system integration is important.
-Differential equation is used in finding the curve and its related applications for various engineering models like LCR circuits.
+Differential equation is used in finding the curve and its related applications for various engineering models.
+Numerical integration is used to find the area of the functions especially whose integration cannot be evaluated easily with routine methods.
 This course further develops the skills and understanding of mathematical concepts which underpin the investigative tools used in engineering.